mbykov/biblos.js/src/sections/eng/help.md

 &nbsp;

-**Alt-Arrows** - pressing the left arrow will go back a page and pressing the right arrow will move forward a page, like in browsers
+**Alt-Arrows** - pressing the left arrow will go back a page and pressing the right arrow will move forward a page, like in browsers, (use context menu also)

 &nbsp;